umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Moving-From-Courier-To-Deploy/index.md

 For a version 7.x website, choose the latest "UmbracoDeploy.v2.x.x.zip" file.

-Next, request a valid Deploy Key from the support heroes.
-Use the in-app chat in the Umbraco Cloud portal to get this.
+Next, request a valid Deploy Key from Umbraco Support.
+This can be done through the in-app chat in the Umbraco Cloud Portal or by reaching out to contact@umbraco.com.

 Prerequisites for using the guide is that you have a running site, that contains all metadata, like document types, data types and templates.